MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 # PowerShell for Surface Hub

-PowerShell scripts to help set up and manage your Microsoft Surface Hub.
+This page includes PowerShell scripts intended for the original Surface Hub.
+For Surface Hub 2S, see

 -   [PowerShell scripts for Surface Hub admins](#scripts-for-admins)
     -   [Create an on-premises account](#create-on-premises-ps-scripts)